TR1N1TY94/weather_max/README.md

 2. **Install Dependencies using Pipenv:**
     `pipenv install`
-    This command creates a virtual environment and installs the required packages as defined in Pipfile.
+    This command creates a virtual environment and installs the required packages as defined in `Pipfile`.

 3. **Activate the Virtual Environment:**
     `pipenv shell`